wetryingtodorock/getblock-docs/en/rpc-service/trx/json-rpc/trx_eth_getStorageAt.md

 ---
-title: trx:eth_getStorageAt \[POST\]
+title: trx:eth_getStorageAt - TRON
-description: Returns the value from a storage position at a given address.
-It can beused to get the value of a variable in a contract.
+description: Example code for the trx:eth_getStorageAt json-rpc method. Сomplete guide on how to use trx:eth_getStorageAt json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters